23005672/Exp-6_Updated/Ex_No_6_Updated Blockchain-Based Passwordless Authentication (Using Public-Private Key Cryptography).md

 # Experiment 6: Blockchain-Based Passwordless Authentication (Using Public-Private Key Cryptography)
+# DATE : 23.04.2025
 # Aim:
 To implement a secure passwordless authentication system using public-private key cryptography on Ethereum.
 This prevents phishing and password leaks.

 # Algorithm:
-Step 1: User Registration
-A user registers with their Ethereum public key (instead of a password).

-Step 2: Login Process
+### step 1:
+User opens the DApp interface.

+### step 2:
+User connects MetaMask to share their public Ethereum address.

+### step 3:
+User clicks “Register” to store their address on the blockchain.

+### step 4:
+Smart contract registers the user and emits a confirmation event.

+### step 5:
+User attempts to log in and receives a random challenge message.

+### step 6:
-When logging in, the user signs a random challenge message using their private key.
+User signs the message using their private key via MetaMask.

+### step 7:
+DApp sends the signed message and signature (v, r, s) to the smart contract.

+### step 8:
-The smart contract verifies the signature using the user’s public key.
+Smart contract verifies the signature and confirms if the user is authenticated.

 # Program:
 ```
+NAME : RIYA P L
+REG NO : 212223240141

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;